If you use your Wear OS smartwatch as a second screen to your phone, there's a good chance you'll want it to receive WhatsApp messages.

 - How to use voice commandsConversation starters for Google Assistant

 The big question for WhatsApp comes down to whether developing a Wear OS app is worth the investment.
-At the moment, it seems like WhatsApp is a hard 'no' on that.
+At the moment, that feels like a 'no'.